bt0DotNinja/Python101/README.md

 This workshop was designed to show the use and potential of Open Data.
 If you know how to:

-1. Use a computer.
+1. U a computer.
-2. Install Programs in computers.
+2. Open a web browser.
-3. You are no afraid to learn new things.
+3. You are not afraid to learn new things.

 you can take this workshop also it is free. :smile: